mncrowe/QGDipoles.jl/docs/src/Examples.md

 ```

-If we look at $K$, we find that $K \approx 7.34205$ which is not the value we'd expect for the usual dipole solution.
+If we look at ``K``, we find that ``K \approx 7.34205`` which is not the value we'd expect for the usual dipole solution.
 Instead, if we look at our plot, we see that it's a different solution with a mode 2 structure in the radial direction.

 ![image](Ex_4.png)